brentley/ecsworkshop/content/migration/buildenvironment.md

 )
 ```

-The last thing to showcase is how we are building our EC2 instance and deploying our application.
+The last thing to point out is how we are building our EC2 instance and deploying our application.
 We are pulling down a script that drops the code into the `/usr/lib` path and handles some other pre-requisites.
 In the same user data script we are creating a systemd unit to ensure our application runs as expected.
-Lastly, we are running managing instance count and scaling through an Autoscaling group.
+Lastly, we are managing instance count and scaling through an Autoscaling group.

 ```python
 user_data = ec2.UserData.custom(f"""#!/usr/bin/env bash